17 Famous French Drinks & Beverages to Try in France (Alcoholic & Non-Alcoholic)

 By Eileen from FamiliesGo

-A Monaco is one of those refreshing, lightly alcoholic cocktails that’s just the thing on a summer afternoon.
-Try it after a day at the beach, a long bike ride or a day of sightseeing.
+A Monaco is the kind of drink that goes down easily on a warm afternoon.
+Enjoy it after a day at the beach, a long cycle, or a few hours wandering through a new city.

 Here’s how to make a batch to add a dash of international flavour to your next summer soiree: Try to find the sparkling not-to-sweet lemonade that’s everywhere in Europe (gourmet grocers often have it and Fanta will do in a pinch).
 And use the good-quality grenadine you find with the cocktail mixers (or buy a bottle of grenadine syrup while you’re in France).
 In most French bars they’ll use Stella Artois but if you’re not a fan you can try any Pilsner, Helles or Bier de Garde.
 Of course, you can adjust the beer-to-lemonade ratio and the amount of grenadine to suit your own tastes.
 Santé!